5 tips for planning a family adventure away from the crowds

 2. Avoid car parks

-Anywhere with a car park is likely to attract people and I’ve seen our local car parks totally over-flowing in the past week.
+Anywhere with a car park is likely to attract people.
 Find a different place to start your walk from, or a separate area of beach away from a car park.
 There are plenty of safe places to park as long as you’re not blocking passing places, field entrances needed by farmers, tracks, driveways etc. In general I find the further away you are from a car park, the fewer people.
 Pack a picnic in your backpack and walk as far as your and any little legs with you can go.

 3. Explore local

-The Lake District Tourist Board have some great advice about how we can use this time to really explore our local areas.
+The Lake District Tourist Board have some great advice about how we can really explore our local areas.
 Check that map again and find somewhere to explore that is local to you and that you’ve never been to.

 4. Large spaces

-Inevitably smaller spaces like a small beach, a lake with limited access, or a local park will have more people in a smaller space and make it impossible to avoid the crowds this summer.
+Inevitably smaller spaces like a small beach, a lake with limited access, or a local park will have more people in a smaller space and make it impossible to avoid the crowds.
 Instead, head to large woodlands where you can free-roam, or local hills, peaks or moors with more space to ramble.

 5. Find a new footpath